 Why is frame style important for kids?
-Because when a child likes his eyeglasses, he will want to wear them.
-Eyeglass manufacturers are designing frames with wide variety of colors, shapes and styles specifically for children.
+Because when a youngster likes his eyeglasses, he will want to wear them.
+Today's eyeglass manufacturers are designing frames specifically for children.
+You will see a wide variety of colors, shapes and styles.
 Some are scaled-down copies of adult styles, which many children like because they look more grown-up.
-Others incorporate the latest popculture icons.
+Others incorporate the latest pop-culture icons.